anthonyalfimov/Lightpad-Block-Sandbox/Stopwatch/README.md

 ## Installation

+1. Clone or download (Clone or download -> Download ZIP) the whole repository to your computer.

-Copy the scripts you are interested in into `Documents/ROLI/LittleFoot/` (both Win and MacOS).
+2. Copy the script into `Documents/ROLI/LittleFoot/` (both Win and MacOS).

-Launch ROLI Dashboard and select the app to load it into the Block and tweak its parameters ("Edit" button).
+3. Launch ROLI Dashboard and select the app to load it into your Lightpad Block.